-- (i) Management prepare daily cash flow forecasts for the upcoming six months.
+- i.
+Management prepare daily cash flow forecasts for the upcoming six months.
 This forecast provides for the major types of inflows and outflows, as well as the projected net cash position each day and cumulatively over the forecast period.
 The forecasts are assessed and updated on a regular basis as new information comes to hand.
-Cash flow projections are updated daily with actual cash flow outcomes to assess accuracy and assist in improving future cash flow forecasting; - (ii) Comply with the industry Solvency Standard requirements set out in the Private Health Insurance (Health Benefits fund administration) Amendment Rule 2013 (No. 1); and - (iii) Ensure an adequate match between fund assets and liabilities.
+Cash flow projections are updated daily with actual cash flow outcomes to assess accuracy and assist in improving future cash flow forecasting: - ii.
+Comply with the industry Solvency Standard requirements set out in the APRA Prudential Standard HPS 100 Solvency Standard; and - iii.
+Ensure an adequate match between fund assets and liabilities.